 In today’s uncertainty of life, planning for various goals and knowing how much is needed, considering inflationary aspect is extremely vital and therefore it is important not to neglect this aspect of life insurance in personal financial planning.
 Many a time, people are underinsured or simply not insured, since insurance is seen as a “sunk” cost and also talking about “death” is seen as uncomfortable.

 More the choice more is the confusion.
-Often insurance is sold and not bought and December to March is the most active phase when a lot of insurance policies are sold not based on the need, but because a receipt needs to be submitted to the accounts departments for the purpose of claiming tax rebate under section 80C!
+Often insurance is sold and not bought.
+Insurance agents and insurance brokers are most active in December to March.
+A lot of insurance policies are sold not based on the need, but because a receipt needs to be submitted to the accounts departments for the purpose of claiming tax rebate under section 80C!

 So, what do we need to look for when taking an insurance policy?